Home Remedies To Get Rid Of Swollen Lips

 2. Warm Water

 Warm water therapy promotes blood circulation in the human body (2).
 Applying warm water on the affected area may cure swollen lips.
-It may also soothe the pain one might experience from the swelling.
+It may also soothe or alleviate the pain one might experience from the swelling.

 You Will Need